lovell/sharp/docs/install.md

 On Windows and macOS systems, all system fonts are available for use.

+On macOS systems using Homebrew, you may need to set the `PANGOCAIRO_BACKEND` environment variable to a value of `fontconfig` to ensure it is used for font discovery instead of Core Text.

 On Linux systems, fonts that include the relevant [`fontconfig` configuration](https://www.freedesktop.org/software/fontconfig/fontconfig-user.html) when installed via package manager are available for use.